 Tooth Extraction FAQs

 What is the best way to relieve pain after a tooth extraction?

 Your dentist will recommend and likely give you medications after your tooth extraction.
 Patients typically report pain and soreness for a few days after the procedure.
-During this period it is common for patients to take 400-600mg of ibuprofen every 6-8 hours until pain is manageable without medication.
+During this period it is common for patients to take 400-600mg of ibuprofen every 6-8 hours until the pain is manageable without medication.
 Icing the area or using a hot compress can help reduce swelling.
 Also limiting exposure to hard or sharp foods, and rinsing with saltwater can help reduce pain.

 How long do I need to rest after a tooth extraction?

 Most patients take off work for one or two days after their tooth extraction.
 Some may be able to return the next day, but it is recommended that patients take at least one day to rest before returning to their daily schedule.
-If working from home is an option many patients opt to take one day off to rest and then work from home for a couple more days before returning full to work.
+If working from home is an option many patients opt to take one day off to rest and then work from home for a couple more days before returning fully to work.

 What can I eat after a tooth extraction?

 Most patients try to stick to soft foods after having a tooth extraction.
-Smoothies, eggs, milkshakes, soups, avocado, and yogurt are all popular choices post operation.
+Smoothies, eggs, milkshakes, soups, avocado, and yogurt are all popular choices post-operation.
 It is important to stray away from sharp foods like chips, and anything that is hard or sticky.
 Patients should also refrain from using a straw and smoking for about a week after their operation.
 Smoking increases the risk of infection, and the sucking motion while using a straw is not good for the healing process.